What is an LPA?

 What is the Process?

 Setting up an LPA is relatively straightforward and will usually be done over two appointments.
-The first appointment will be a fact-finding exercise to give us all the necessary information required for drafting your LPA (names, addresses, date of birth etc.).
+The first appointment will be a fact-finding exercise where we will complete a questionnaire (Form B) to give us all the necessary information required for drafting your LPA.
 You will then be sent a draft of your LPA.
 Once approved, a signing appointment will be arranged.

-During the signing appointment, you and your attorneys will sign the forms, which will need to be witnessed.
-We will also discuss the LPA again in detail with you and your attorneys and answer any questions you may have.
+During the signing appointment, you and your attorneys (if they can attend at the same time) will sign the forms, which will also need to be witnessed.
+We will discuss the LPA in detail with you and your attorneys and answer any questions you may have.
 We will also provide detailed guides for your attorneys on their duties under each type of LPA.

 What needs to happen before the form can be used?